-As a public authority Gwynedd Council is required by law to protect the public funds it administers.
+As a public authority Cyngor Gwynedd is required by law to protect the public funds it administers.
 We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching potentially allows fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

-The Auditor General for Wales currently requires the Council in accordance with the Public Audit (Wales) Act 2004 as amended by the Serious Crimes Act 2007, to participate in his anti-fraud initiative.
-For this initiative, we are providing the following details for the purposes of comparing with information provided by other public bodies:
+The Auditor General for Wales currently requires the Council, under his statutory data matching powers set out in Part 3A of the Public Audit (Wales) Act 2004 (the 2004 Act), to participate in his anti-fraud initiative.
+For this initiative, we are providing particular sets of data to the Auditor General for matching.
+Details are set out on the Audit Wales website.

 The use of data by the Auditor General in a data matching exercise is carried out with statutory authority, therefore, it does not require the consent of the individuals concerned under the Data Protection Act.